NLaff/lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 **Cons**
 - No unlimited free trial.
 - Expensive.
 The cheapest plan is $29/month.
-- Minimum 3 users/month which is frankly ridiculous.
+- Minimum 3 users/month.

 ### Pricing Comparison

 ![Monday Prices 2021](https://i.postimg.cc/8cH3pDyp/Screen-Shot-2020-12-28-at-10-24-08-PM.png)

-Notion is much cheaper than Monday.com simply because their pricing begins with only one user.
+Notion is much cheaper than [Monday](https://mondaycom.grsm.io/nicklafferty2215) simply because their pricing begins with only one user.
 Monday charges you a minimum of three users.

 Monday's goal as a workplace-focused productivity app is to get you and your colleagues to start using it.
 The faster you invite your colleagues, the better the chances of your usage of the product sticks long term.

 While Notion's Personal plan starts at $5/month, you can easily get by with their Free tier for a long time.